gaultier/blog/kahns_algorithm.md

 I implemented this at the time in `Go`, but I will use for this article the lingua franca of the 2010s, Javascript.

 First, we define our adjacency matrix and the list of nodes.
+This is the naive format.
 We would get the nodes and edges in some format, for example JSON, in the API, and build the adjacency matrix, which is trivial.

 ```js
 const adjacencyMatrix = [